HansSCHR/bacterial_enrichment_mosquito/README.md

 	done
 ```

-## Import completion estimates and taxonoy assignations to anvi'o
+## Import completion estimates and taxonoy assignments to anvi'o

 We imported binning from CONCOCT to anvi'o databases using the following commands: